Huxpro/huxpro.github.io/README.md

 We default support *Featured Tags*, *Short About Me*, *Friends* these three modules and you can add your own.
 The Sidebar is naturally responsive and would be push to bottom in a small screen (<768px), the *Short About Me* would be also hidden in small screen.

 you can disable *Featured Tags* by removing `sidebar-featured-tags` and disable *Short About Me* by removing `sidebar-about-description` plus `sidebar-avatar`.
-More detail of *Friends* are talking below.
+More details of *Friends* are talking below.

 #### Friends

-Friends is very common feature of blog seeing the SEO, so I add it in V1.1 release to help that.
+Friends is a very common feature of blog seeing the SEO, so I add it in V1.1 release to help that.
 One of the awesome point of *Friends* is that it can live without enable sidebar.
 The *Friends* would display in the bottom auto when `sidebar` set to false.

 You can just add your friends information in `_config.yml` with a familiar JSON syntax and everything is done, very easy: